inspec/inspec-aws/docs/resources/aws_iam_managed_policy.md

 ## Syntax

-`aws_iam_managed_policy` Resource gets attributes related to a managed policy and allows testing of that collection.
+`aws_iam_managed_policy` resource returns a collection of IAM Policies and allows testing of that collection..

     describe aws_iam_managed_policy(policy_arn: 'policy-arn') do
       its('policy_name') { should eq 'test-policy-1' }